An eventful weekend in Argentine football some 17 years ago. Fútbol es la leche was lucky enough to be in Buenos Aires to witness it all.

 He’d watched just over an hour of insipid, end-of-season football and Oscar Ruggeri had seen enough.
 His Independiente side were trailing 0-1 to San Lorenzo in what was ordinarily a big game – a clásico.
 But this mattered little.
 An abject Clausura campaign from both clubs had reduced this final match to a dead rubber.
 The home side were auditioning some reserves while San Lorenzo had rotated with eyes firmly fixed on an upcoming Recopa Sudamericana in sunny Los Angeles.
 Here on a chilly Saturday night in Buenos Aires, Ruggeri — no stranger to Argentine football lore as a World Cup winner himself — decided it was time to give the people a little bit of history.

 It was fairly routine for Ruggeri to dispatch Pepe Sosa, the ballboy who stood near the home bench, to tell those warming up that it was time to come on.
-This time, however, was a little different as Sosa bounded excitedly down the sideline to tell his friend that his time had come.
+Although this time was a little different as Sosa bounded excitedly down the sideline to tell his friend that his time had come.

 “He has a baby face although the legs not so much,” observed the TyC Sports commentary duo as Ruggeri gave some final instructions, his arm around the shoulders of the young substitute in his blue tracksuit top — oversized even by the fashions of the time.
 “Here then, is a historic event in Argentine football.
 A boy who has just turned 15 making his debut in the first division.”